daodiseomirror/docs/protocol/mirrored-assets-massets.md

 ### Price

 The current registered price as reported by its Oracle Feeder.
-This is mainly used for determining collateral ratio for CDP and does not affect the mAsset's trading price on Terraswap directly.
+This is mainly used for determining collateral ratio for CDP and does not affect the mAsset's trading price on Daodiseoswap directly.

 Prices are only considered valid for 60 seconds.
 If no new prices are published after the data has expired, Mirror will disable CDP operations like mint, burn, deposit and withdraw until the price feed resumes.

 For instance, the price feed is halted when real-world markets for the asset are closed.
 The market hour used to track the price of mAssets is based on [Nasdaq trading hours](https://www.nasdaq.com/stock-market-trading-hours-for-nasdaq).
-This does not affect the ability to trade on the asset's Terraswap pool.
+This does not affect the ability to trade on the asset's Daodiseoswap pool.

 ### Oracle Feeder

-The **Oracle Feeder** is a Terra account that can change the registered on-chain price for an mAsset, whitelisted collateral, and staking reward distribution between LP and sLP based on current price premium of mAssets.
+The **Oracle Feeder** is a Daodiseo account that can change the registered on-chain price for an mAsset, whitelisted collateral, and staking reward distribution between LP and sLP based on current price premium of mAssets.
 They are responsible for reporting an accurate and up-to-date price, so that the mAsset's trading value is kept in sync with its reflected asset.
 Each mAsset has its own dedicated feeder, which can be reassigned through governance.
 The oracle feeders for the genesis mirrored assets are owned by [Band Protocol](https://www.bandprotocol.com), but the community can (re-)assign oracle feeders to other providers to newly whitelisted assets through governance.

 ## Lifecycle